shoui520/shoui520.github.io/docs/routine.md

 A: I want you to take notes so you can go over them whenever you need to.
 (Keyword: when **you** need to!)
 You are essentially making your own little mini version of the videos in your notes.
-So if you *do* forget something, you can always just look at your notes.
+So, if you *do* forget something, you can always just look at your notes.

 **Q: I really don't want to take notes...**
 A: And that is fine!